Mailis/EstNer/cloud/readme.md

 	>- tries to improve labelling entities, by defining them if entity contains certain words like "maa" (refers to location) or "OÜ"(ref to company)

-        >- also saves possible lemmas for including in triples, because a formed entity in estonian may have several lemmas hat denote differet things.
+        >- also saves possible alternative lemmas for including in triples, because a formed term of entity in Estonian may have several lemmas hat denote differet things.

 	>- collects extracted entities into lists (each for entity type, total of 3 lists).
 Lists are global variables for all processes in a worker.
 Lists have predefined size, defined in the variable #chunksize.
 Purpose of the lists are to find balance in memory usage (lists are saved into memory) and the number of how many times RDF-graphs are loaded from and written into __rdf_files/__.
-The chunksize is hard-written by developer and is between 50-100.
+The chunksize size is hard-written by developer and is between 50-100.

 	>- send lists to init_rdf.py